(Updated 22 April 2014)

 In September 2013 about 930 tanks with 406,000 m3 of capacity held about 330,000 m3 of water, most of this not yet treated through ALPS.
 About 300 of the tanks are built from flanged steel panels with rubber seals, and one of these leaked significantly in mid-2013 (see below).
 Tepco plans to increase the storage capacity for contaminated water at the site to 700,000 m3 by September 2015.
-A total of about 230,000 m3 of water has been recovered from injection into the reactors of units 1 to 3 since March 2011.
+A total of about 230,000 m3 of water was recovered from injection into the reactors of units 1 to 3 from March 2011 to late 2013.

 By the end of June 2011, Tepco had installed 109 concrete panels to seal the water intakes of units 1-4, preventing contaminated water leaking to the harbour.
 From mid-June some treatment with zeolite of seawater at 30 m3/hr was being undertaken near the water intakes for units 2 & 3, inside submerged barriers installed in April.
 From October, a steel water shield wall was built on the sea frontage of units 1-4.
 It extends about one kilometre, and down to an impermeable layer beneath two permeable strata which potentially leak contaminated groundwater to the sea.
 The inner harbour area which has some contamination is about 30 ha in area.
 The government in September 2013 said that “At present, statistically-significant increase of radioactive concentration in the sea outside the port of the TEPCO’s Fukushima Daiichi NPS has not been detected.”
 And also that “The results of monitoring of sea water in Japan are constantly below the standard of 10 Bq/L” (the WHO standard for Cs-137 in drinking water).